mc-mc111/RTGS-Style-AI-Analyst/outputs/insights/insight_report.md

 **Visualization:**
 ![Distribution of 'totservices'](insight_1_distribution.png)

-**Recommendation:** To address the significant variation in total services offered (standard deviation of 206.69), further investigation is needed to understand and optimize resource allocation across all service areas.
+**Recommendation:** To address the significant variation in total services offered (mean 170.61, std 206.69),  focus resource allocation strategies on improving service delivery efficiency and equity across all areas.

 ### Correlation between 'billedservices' and 'totservices'
 > **Question:** *Is there a relationship between billed services and total services offered?*